toajs/toa-token/README.md

 Generate a token string. `payload` could be an literal, buffer or string, If `payload` is not a buffer or a string, it will be coerced into a string using `JSON.stringify`.

+### app.decodeToken(token, options) / context.decodeToken(token, options)

+Returns the decoded payload without verifying if the signature is valid.

+- `token`: `String`, the JsonWebToken string.
+- `options.json`: `Boolean`, force JSON.parse on the payload even if the header doesn't contain `"typ":"JWT"`.

 ## Licences
 (The MIT License)